rhiot/rhiot/docs/readme.md

 Rhiot command line assumes that there is Docker server running on your local machine.
 An actual commands execution is delegated by Docker client to the Rhiot Docker image.
-If Docker is not installed (or is installed in a version lower than a minimal version supported), Rhiot command line tool will automatically install or upgrade Docker.
+If Docker is not installed (or is installed in a version lower than a minimal version supported), Rhiot cmd will automatically install or upgrade Docker.

 #### rhiot scan